PAIReD jet: A multi-pronged resonance tagging strategy across all Lorentz boosts: Effects of clustering algorithms

 The maximum signal efficiencies, classifier AUCs, end-to-end background rejections, and signal sensitivity estimates in the context of a ZH(H$\rightarrow\text{c}\bar{\text{c}}$) analysis are shown in Fig. \ref{fig:Cone15Class}.
 The Cone15 and AK15 have similar signal reconstruction efficiencies, except for at high Higgs boson boosts where the Cone15 approach reconstructs about 2\% more signal events.
 The Cone15 approach selects the correct jet as the Higgs boson candidate in a slightly higher number of events, resulting in this observed gain in signal reconstruction efficiency.
 However, this gain is offset by the classifier performance in the next step, where the AK15-based classifier performs better only at high boosts ($p_{\text{T}}\apprge$ 350 GeV) of the Higgs boson.
 The Cone15-based classifier has a significantly better classification performance at lower boosts.
 The combined effect can be seen in the end-to-end background rejection and signal sensitivity plots, where the two approaches show similar performances, with the Cone15 performing marginally better at low boosts ($\apprle$ 300 GeV), while the AK15-based approach performs better at higher Higgs boson $p_{\text{T}}$'s ($\apprge$ 350 GeV).

-The improvement in overall background rejection at low Higgs boson boosts using the Cone15 approach suggests that the presence of particles (mostly soft radiations) in addition to the ones clustered by the AK algorithm within the jet radius helps improve the classifier's accuracy at higher angular separation of the partons.
+The improvement in the classification performance at low Higgs boson boosts using the Cone15 approach suggests that the presence of particles (mostly soft radiations) in addition to the ones clustered by the AK algorithm within the jet radius helps improve the classifier's accuracy at higher angular separation of the partons.
 However, the difference in the final end-to-end background rejection is marginal, as few AK15 jets are reconstructed at low boosts.
-On the other hand, a better performance of the AK15-based classifier at higher boosts suggests that the Cone15-based classifier fails to reject spurious particles as efficiently as the AK algorithm, at small angular separation of the partons.
-The advantages of using sequential jet clustering algorithms are, therefore, more prominent and inimitable when the hadronization products of the two partons are highly boosted, closeby, and overlapping.
+On the other hand, a similar performance between the two approaches at higher boosts suggests that a sequential clustering algorithm may be more crucial at low angular separation of the partons, where the hadronization products of the two partons have a larger overlap.

-The study in this section is limited to only one example and the conclusions drawn here are empirical.
+The study in this subsection is limited to only one example and the conclusions drawn here are empirical.
 A detailed description and a theoretical analysis of the synergistic effects of various jet clustering methods and attention-based deep learning networks are beyond the scope of this paper.
-Nevertheless, the performance of the PAIReDEllipse strategy can potentially be improved at high boosts in the future by utilizing advanced jet grooming and pileup mitigation techniques \citep{Bertolini:2014bba,Komiske:2017ubm,Hansen:2018osj,ArjonaMartinez:2018eah,Alipour-fard:2023yjz}, and potentially at all boosts by replacing the AK4 seeds with jets constructed with newer algorithms, such as XCone \citep{Stewart:2015aa,Thaler:2015aa}, dynamic-radius algorithms \citep{refId0,Mukhopadhyaya:2023aa}, SIFT \citep{larkoski2023jet}, or supervised jet clustering \citep{Ju:2020tbo}.
+Nevertheless, the performance of the PAIReDEllipse strategy may potentially be improved at high boosts in the future by utilizing advanced jet grooming and pileup mitigation techniques \citep{Bertolini:2014bba,Komiske:2017ubm,Hansen:2018osj,ArjonaMartinez:2018eah,Alipour-fard:2023yjz}, and potentially at all boosts by replacing the AK4 seeds with jets constructed with newer algorithms, such as XCone \citep{Stewart:2015aa,Thaler:2015aa}, dynamic-radius algorithms \citep{refId0,Mukhopadhyaya:2023aa}, SIFT \citep{larkoski2023jet}, or supervised jet clustering \citep{Ju:2020tbo}.
 These comparisons could be investigated in future studies.